michael-holzheu/turing-machine/README.md

-# Implementation of an Universal Turing Machine in C
+# Universal Turing Machine in C

 Contents of package: